jpritikin/coach/content/docs/me/psychoactive/santo-daime/_index.md

 [^luhrmann2020]: I want to emphasize that this is just my personal opinion.
 I recognized books like Luhrmann (2020).
     - Luhrmann, T. M. (2020). *How God Becomes Real: Kindling the Presence of Invisible Others.* Princeton University Press.

+[^guimarãesdossantos2013]: Guimarães dos Santos, R. (2013).
+Safety and side effects of ayahuasca in humans—an overview focusing on developmental toxicology. *Journal of Psychoactive Drugs, 45*(1), 68-78.